What are the standard working hours in Canada?

 The nature of some professions can make irregular working hours necessary.
 Employees like pilots, truck drivers and bus operators may have irregular work hours or regular hours that vary among work periods.
 In such situations, you can average the work hours over multiple workweeks following section 6 of the Canada Labour Standards Regulations and part III of the Canada Labour Code.

-Calculate the standard hours in an averaging period by multiplying each week in a period by 40.
-When an employee exceeds the standard working hours in a period, overtime applies.
+Standard hours in an averaging period are often based on the number of weeks in that period and typical full-time weekly hour.
 You can calculate averaging hours over periods of at least two weeks.

 If your employee ends their contract during an averaging period, they can only receive wages for hours they completed in the averaging duration.
 Employers calculate these payments at the regular hourly work rate.